Alistair Walker (244)

 Personal Bests: 800m: 1.51.4 1969; 1500m: 3.44.9 1969; 1 mile: 4.05.8; 3000m: 8.27.0 1971; 3 miles: 14.27.5 1969

 Ranked no. 1 in Scotland over 1500m in 1969

 Rees J G Ward Cambridge Univ, Pitreavie, RAF, Plymouth, Shettleston Harriers

 Personal Bests: 800m: 1.53.1 1972; 1500m: 3.43.6 1973 ; mile: 4.01.56 1975; 3000m: 8.12.2 1978; 5000m: 14.25.4 1978; 10000m: 30.29.2 1982

-Rees Ward ran for Shettleston for short time in the 1970’s, turning several top class races.
-His record in the National included fourth in 1974, fifth in ’76 and 2nd in ’78 the last two of which gained him selection for the IAAF World Cross Country Championships in 1975 & ‘77.
+Rees Ward ran for Shettleston for a short time in the 1970’s, turning in several top class races.
+His record in the National included fourth in 1974, fifth in ’76 and 2nd in ’78, the last two of which gained him selection for the IAAF World Cross Country Championships in 1975 & ‘77.
 He was also a member of Shettleston Harriers winning teams in the Edinburgh to Glasgow relay in 1976 (his only run in the race) and the S.C.C.U. cross country championship in 1977.